uds-lsv/privacy-preserving-text-transformer/README.md

   * export_unannotated_texts.py: extract the utterance per dialog into a conll format.
 This generates a directory "data/VerbMobil_per_dialog" with tokens in each dialog file arranged vertically (CONLL format)

-  * extract_annotated_tags.py : automatically compares annotated [tags](https://github.com/uds-lsv/privacy-preserving-text-transformer/tree/main/data/verbmobil-tags) and preprocessed words in "data/VerbMobil_per_dialog", and output the annotated corpus in the CoNLL format.
+  * extract_annotated_tags.py : automatically compares annotated [tags](https://github.com/uds-lsv/privacy-preserving-text-transformer/tree/main/data/verbmobil-tags) and preprocessed words in "data/VerbMobil_per_dialog", and output the annotated corpus in CoNLL format.